 Bedroom beige

+Your bedroom gives clues about what is happening in your life and within you.
 Here is what I discovered in a recent Feng Shui consultation.
 As I entered the client's home, I was struck by the beauty everywhere.
-The entry was sparkling clean, an overhead light cast a warm glow, the greenery was lush and thriving.
+The entry was sparkling clean; an overhead light cast a warm glow, and the greenery was lush and thriving.

 As we walked around the home I was amazed by the beauty in each room.
 The décor was stunning, from the wall and accessory colors to the finely crafted furniture and gorgeous art.
 Sculptures, paintings, and plants were strategically placed throughout.